What are the costs?

 Purchase price

+Which car you choose can depend on many factors such as what you want, what you need and most importantly what you can afford.
 You need to consider a car's costs over its expected lifetime.
 While a new car can be more expensive to buy, it may be cheaper to service.
+On the other hand, a used car, will likely be cheaper up-front, but depending on the condition it will probably need more maintenance.

 Vehicle inspection

-It could be your local mechanic, or a pre-purchase vehicle inspection through your state or territory’s motoring club (e.g. the RACV, opens in new window or the RACQ, opens in new window).
+Before you buy a used car, get a professional to inspect it, even if you know your stuff.
+It could be your local mechanic, or a pre-purchase vehicle inspection through your state or territory’s motoring club (e.g. the RACV or the RACQ).

 Car history reports and financial searches

-For a small fee, a Personal Property Securities Registry (PPSR), opens in new window search will tell you if the previous vehicle owner still owes money on the car.
+For a small fee, a Personal Property Securities Registry (PPSR) search will tell you if the previous vehicle owner still owes money on the car.

 This is important because if they do (and they default on a secured loan) 'your' car could be repossessed, even after you've bought it.